bem-site/bem-method/news/new-in-borschik-and-bem-tools/new-in-borschik-and-bem-tools.en.md

 First of all, we released **new borschik version** - 1.0.0.

 Major news is that we switched to semver.
-We also added wildcard support for freeze_path, freeze support for nesting paths and option support for technologies.
+We also added new features: wildcards for freeze_path, freeze nesting paths, options for technologies.
 Besides, we added JS-syntax for include.
 Please, pay attention to the fact that some changes partially breake compatibility.

 Detailed changelog is available [here](http://bem.info/tools/optimizers/borschik/changelog/).